-The upper drive band may slip more in the highest ratio position if you often use it at the low or mid ratio settings.
-Store your upper drive band in the highest ratio groove or even on the rod behind the grooves (only if the rod is oil free!) between spinning sessions to help it regain its high ratio size.
+The band may slip more in the highest ratio position if you often use it at the low ratio settings.
+Store your drive band in the highest ratio groove or even on the rod behind the grooves (only if the rod is oil free!) between spinning sessions to help it regain its high ratio size.

-If you have overstretched the drive bands, you may find they will recover elasticity by removing them and placing them in a warm room for a few days.
+If you have overstretched the drive band, you may find it will recover elasticity by removing it and placing it in a warm room for a few days.
 As a last resort, consider cutting and re-gluing them shorter - but be sure to let them dry completely before using, or they will separate under the strain of being used on your wheel.
 New drive bands can be purchased from your dealer.
 In a pinch, try cotton carpet warp or string until your replacement bands arrive.

-Replacing a drive band... if you need to replace the drive bands, they can be removed and replaced on the Bee by pulling the heel rest forward to make a gap between it and the lower drive wheel.
-Grasp the heel rest above the metal brace, on both sides, and pull it gently forward.
+Replacing a drive band... if you need to replace the drive band, it can be removed and replaced on the Mach II by pulling the treadle forward to make a gap between it and the drive wheel.
+Grasp the treadle at the base of the footman, on both sides, and pull it gently forward.
 It should move forward about one inch.
-Remove the lower drive band first and replace it after replacing the upper drive band.